StackStorm/st2-auth-backend-vault/README.md

 ### <a name="azure"></a> Auth Method: Azure

-Azure is an auth method where you can authenticate using an Azure role and JWT token.
+Azure is an auth method where you can authenticate against Azure Active Directory.
+This works by creating a role in Vault that maps a name to a set of tenant information.
+The password is a signed JWT token from Azure Active Directory.
-For more information on the AWS auth method, see the [Vault Azure documentation](https://www.vaultproject.io/docs/auth/azure.html).
+For more information on the Azure auth method, see the [Vault Azure documentation](https://www.vaultproject.io/docs/auth/azure.html).

 To utilize this method with StackStorm we will utilize the `username` and `password`